huaweicloud/terraform-provider-huaweicloud/docs/resources/cce_cluster.md

   Defaults to none.
   Changing this parameter will create a new cluster resource.

+<a name="cce_cluster_component_configurations"></a>
+The `component_configurations` block supports:

+* `name` - (Required, String, ForceNew) Specifies the component name.
+  Changing this parameter will create a new cluster resource.

+* `configurations` - (Optional, String, ForceNew) Specifies JSON string of the component configurations.
+  Changing this parameter will create a new cluster resource.

 ## Attribute Reference

 In addition to all arguments above, the following attributes are exported: